valkey-io/valkey-doc/docs/connect/clients/nodejs.md

 ---
 title: "Node.js guide"
 linkTitle: "Node.js"
-description: Connect your Node.js application to a Redis database
+description: Connect your Node.js application to a Valkey database
 weight: 4
 aliases:
   - /docs/clients/nodejs/
   - /docs/redis-clients/nodejs/
 ---

-Install Redis and the Redis client, then connect your Node.js application to a Redis database.
+Install Valkey and the client, then connect your Node.js application to a Valkey database.

 ## node-redis

-[node-redis](https://github.com/redis/node-redis) is a modern, high-performance Redis client for Node.js.
+[node-redis](https://github.com/redis/node-redis) is a modern, high-performance Valkey and Redis client for Node.js.
-`node-redis` requires a running Redis server.
-See [Getting started](/docs/getting-started/) for Redis installation instructions.
+`node-redis` requires a running Valkey server.
+See [Getting started](/docs/getting-started/) for Valkey installation instructions.

 ### Install